spcourse/movement/en/freefall/index.md

 = -G\cdot \sigma \cdot \frac{4}{3} \cdot \pi \cdot r
 $$

 In other words, we loose the $$m$$.
 We don't need to know the mass of the object.
-Peter from the video jumping through the hole and our apple will accelerate at the exact same rate.
+Peter, from the video, jumping through the hole and our apple will accelerate at the exact same rate.

 Using this equation for the acceleration, we can simulate the fall through the earth.